 - Keflavik Airport.
 The airport operator Isavia frequently uses incentive schemes to smooth peaks and relieve congestion, both during the day and across winter/ summer.

 Encouraging more sustainability

 - Swedavia.
-Swedish airport operator Swedavia is introducing a CO2 and NOx emission charge, following a government requirement that airport charges should be differentiated for environmental purposes.
+Swedish airport operator Swedavia is introducing a CO2 and NOx emission charge, following a government requirement to differentiate airport charges for environmental purposes.
 Aircraft which emit more than average pay a penalty which finances a bonus for cleaner aircraft, with an overall airport revenue-neutral effect.

 - London Luton.
 Luton Airport has some of the most stringent noise control measures of any UK airport, building noise levels into its fees to dissuade carriers from using older, noisier aircraft.

 A revenue management reset

 Mastering the complex art of charge management within a regulatory cost framework – and invoicing accurately – isn’t always easy.